St Aubyns School: History

 The school remained in essence unchanged for its first one hundred years, with numbers between 60 and 100 pupils for most of that time.
 A chapel was built in 1912 and dedicated the following year.
 This records the names of 102 old boys who died in the First and Second World Wars.

 The school was privately owned by Stanford, who sold it on to Lang, who succeeded him as head master in 1919.
 Lang in turn sold an interest in the school to his successor, Hampton Gervis, in 1940; one of the other masters, Eric Webber, also had a financial share in the business.
 The school became a limited company and a charitable trust in 1969.

+Sir Wilfred Thesiger, who attended the school from 1919 to 1923, later recalled his treatment by Lang: "The headmaster was a sadist.
+He had certain victims, my brother and myself among them, and on the slightest excuse, such as making a noise in the passage or not putting our shoes away properly, he beat us with a whip with a red lash.
+I carried the marks for years."

 In 1940, during the Second World War, the school was evacuated to North Wales, renting a large country house called Voelas, near Pentrefoelas, from a family called Wynne Finch.
 Here school life continued little changed, including sporting fixtures against other prep schools evacuated to the area, and the Voelas Cup was inaugurated, to be awarded each year to the pupil who had gained the most section marks.

-In 1995 a Pre-Prep Department was opened, and with this came an increase in the proportion of day pupils.
-Girls were first admitted to the school in 1996, although the first girl was Molly Stanford, daughter of Mr Stanford, in the early 20th century.
-In 2002 a Nursery was opened.
+In 1995 a pre-prep department was opened, and with this came an increase in the proportion of day pupils.
+Girls were first admitted to the school in 1996, although the first girl was Molly Stanford, daughter of Charles Stanford, in the early 20th century.
+In 2002 a nursery was opened.
 Full boarding ended in 2003, although weekly and flexible boarding continued until the school was closed.

 In 2015 Richard Rowland, a former head of history at the school, authored A History of St Aubyns 1895–2013.